In This Hub:

 B) the easiest to avoid and prevent.

 The same measures that keep you from being robbed will protect you from being sexually assaulted in this manner.
-So the odds of this happening to you are pretty rare to start with and a little bit of knowledge and a few simple, commonsense measures will greatly reduce those odds even further.
+So the odds of this happening to you are pretty rare to start with and a little bit of knowledge and a few simple, common sense measures will greatly reduce those odds even further.

 Now, for the really good news, if you are not associating with a certain kind of people or engaging in high risk behaviors, the odds of you being raped plummet close to zero.

-Unfortunately, that is the last of the good news.
 The bad news is that the reality of rape is not simple.
 It is, in fact, a complex problem.
 And complex problems seldom, if ever, have simple solutions.

-An undisputed truth is that "stranger" rapes only constitute a minute number of rapes.
+An undisputed truth is that stranger rapes only constitute a minute number of rapes.
 An overwhelming majority of sexual assaults occur between people who know one another.
 Sometimes intimately, sometimes peripherally, but it is someone you have regular dealings with.
+That means it is not just a simple "crime" nearly as much as it's a twisted extension and extreme of human interaction.

-With that complication, however, comes a very important point: The very fact that it is a matter of human interaction gives you influence on what happens -- including whether or not it even happens.
 Rape is not something that just happens out of the clear blue sky.
 This means: Being sexually assaulted is something you have a large degree of control over whether or not it happens to you.

-But this control is a double edged sword; your decisions, words and actions have a major effect -- for both good and bad results.
-What you do effects the outcome.
 Therefore a big part of not being raped is based on what you do to prevent putting yourself into a situation where you could be raped!
-And if you do find yourself in a developing rape situation doing effective action to prevent it.
+And -- if you find yourself in a developing rape situation -- doing effective action to prevent it.
+While that could mean getting out of there by hook or crook, it can also mean having to physically hurt someone.
+Up to and including killing him.

 Assumption of Power